Apple holds edge in app store trial despite nagging issues - WTMJ

 “This is a case about market power, so even if there is bad behavior going on, it won’t make a difference if Apple isn’t (judged) a monopolist,” Hovenkamp told The Associated Press.

+Epic on Thursday stepped up its efforts to turn the tide and prove Apple holds a monopoly on app distribution.
+While grilling Apple economic expert Loren Hitt, Epic rolled out evidence that many of the games that produce the most revenue aren’t available to play on consoles.

-But Gonzalez Rogers has seemed troubled by Apple’s anti-steering requirements, based on her comments and questions during the past few days of the trial.
+It remains to be seen whether any of that data will sway Gonzalez Rogers.
+But the judge has clearly been troubled by Apple’s anti-steering requirements, based on her comments and questions during the past few days of the trial.

 Her concerns crystallized while one of Apple’s expert witnesses, Richard Schmalensee, was on the stand.